Timeline of violent incidents at the United States Capitol: March 1, 1954

 On October 30, 1950, under the leadership of Pedro Albizu Campos, the pro-independence Puerto Rican Nationalist Party launched a series of armed revolts around the island that were quickly suppressed.
 28 people were killed and 49 people were wounded.
 Two days later, two party members attempted to assassinate President Harry S. Truman at the Blair House, resulting in the deaths of a policeman and one of the attackers.
 Hundreds of Nationalists were arrested.

 The Nationalists regrouped and launched another attack on March 1, 1954.
 Lolita Lebrón, Rafael Cancel Miranda, Andres Figueroa Cordero, and Irvin Flores Rodríguez went to the public gallery of the House of Representatives and unfurled a Puerto Rican flag, and then began shooting at members of Congress, who were debating an immigration bill.
 Five members were wounded, but all recovered.
 The victims were Alvin M. Bentley, Clifford Davis, Ben F. Jensen, George Hyde Fallon, and Kenneth A. Roberts.
 Bentley was shot in the chest and the other wounds were less severe.

 The attackers were arrested, tried and convicted in federal court, and given long prison sentences.
 Cordero was released in 1978, and in 1979, President Jimmy Carter commuted the other sentences.

 June 19, 1954

 On June 19, 1954, Wyoming Senator Lester C. Hunt shot and killed himself with a hunting rifle in an apparent suicide in his Senate office.

+September 2, 1969

+15-year-old Greg Rogers committed suicide by shooting himself near the statue of John Marshall outside the Capitol.
+A note found on his body referenced his opposition to the Vietnam War.